Choosing a Good Reload

 For example, let's say that I have a new .270 Winchester bolt action rifle with a high quality 3-9x40mm scope.
-I bought it for hunting all North American CXP2 class game (deer, goats, sheep, antelope, black bear and similar size game).
-All of these animals average less than 300 pounds live weight.
-And I want the potential to take advantage of the .270 Winchester's maximum point blank range (MPBR) of approximately 300 yards.
-That, in a nutshell, is the answer to what I want my load to do.
+I bought it for hunting all North American Class 2 class game (deer, goats, sheep, antelope, black bear and similar size game).
+All of these animals average not more than 300 pounds in live weight.
+In addition, I want the potential to take advantage of the .270 Winchester's maximum point blank range (MPBR) of approximately 300 yards.
+This, in a nutshell, is the answer to what I want my load to do.

 The next step is to decide how to get what I want from my new .270.
-To do that, I will have to find or develop an effective and reasonably accurate load that will accomplish my stated purpose.
+To do this, I will have to develop an effective and sufficiently accurate load that will accomplish my stated purposes.

-300 yards is a long way so, assuming for the moment that I have the skill as a marksman to hit the approximate 9" minimum heart/lung kill zone that the smallest of my intended quarries offer, I need a reload that will shoot into at least 9" at 300 yards, or 3 MOA.
-Realistically, since no one is a perfect shot, a minimum accuracy standard of 2 MOA (6" at 300 yards) would be more reasonable.
-So I will make 2 MOA or better my desired accuracy standard.
+300 yards is a long way so, assuming for the moment that I have the skill as a marksman to hit the approximate 10" minimum heart/lung kill zone that the smallest of my intended quarries offer, I need a reload that will shoot into at least 9" at 300 yards, or three MOA.
+Realistically, since no one is a perfect shot, a minimum accuracy standard of two MOA (6" at 300 yards) would be more reasonable.
+I will make two MOA, or better, my desired accuracy standard.

 It doesn't take much research to discover that practically everyone who has much experience with the .270 agrees that the 130 grain bullet shoots flat and hits hard.
 With a SD of .242, it offers plenty of penetration for the type of game that I propose to hunt.
-140 or 150 grain bullets would also suffice, but the 130 grain bullet shoots a little flatter and kicks a little less, and in any case is the bullet weight that made the .270's reputation.
-It will probably the best choice for my application.
-I will go with a 130 gain bullet.
+140 or 150 grain bullets would also suffice, but the 130 grain bullet shoots a little flatter and kicks a little less.
+In any case, it is the bullet weight that made the .270's reputation.
+It will probably be the best choice for my application, so I will go with a 130 gain bullet.

-Next I need to consider the specific performance characteristics the bullet needs.
-Because the .270 is a long range cartridge, and long range cartridges require a bullet with a reasonably high ballistic coefficient (BC), the bullet will have to be pointed in form.
+Next, I must to consider the specific performance characteristics the bullet needs.
+Because the .270 is a long range cartridge and long range cartridges require a bullet with a reasonably high ballistic coefficient (BC), the bullet will have to have a pointed nose.

-Because I will be hunting thin-skinned game, the bullet should expand quickly enough to dump most of its energy inside the animal--there is no point in shooting holes in the countryside behind my buck.
+Because I will be hunting thin-skinned game, the bullet should expand quickly enough to dump most of its energy inside the animal; there is no point in shooting holes in the countryside behind my buck.
 On the other hand, I don't want a bullet that completely flies to pieces on impact.
 I don't what a varmint (ground hog) or small predator (coyote) bullet.
-A soft point with a tapered jacket should do the trick.
+A soft point or plastic tipped bullet with a sufficiently thick jacket to control expansion should do the trick.

 There are a number of 130 grain bullets that would meet these specifications.
-Among the most popular of these are the Hornady SST and Interlock, Speer Hot-Cor, Nosler/CT Ballistic Tip and Ballistic Silvertip, Remington PSP Core-Lokt, and Sierra GameKing and Pro-Hunter.
-I have used all of these at various times, and most are available in factory ammunition as well as to reloaders.
-That is handy, as I always like to have a factory load as a possible alternative in case I run out of reloads some day.
+Among the most popular of these are the Hornady SST and Interlock SP, Speer Hot-Cor, Nosler/CT Ballistic Tip and Ballistic Silvertip, Remington PSP Core-Lokt, Swift Scirocco, Winchester Power Point, Sierra GameKing and Sierra Pro-Hunter.
+I have used all of these at various times and most are available in factory ammunition, as well as to reloaders.
+This is handy, as I always like to have a factory load as a possible alternative in case I run out of reloads.

-I need to shoot my rifle to determine its bullet preferences and accumulate brass for reloading, so I will buy three different brands of factory loads with suitable bullets and test them for accuracy from a bench rest at a rifle range.
-For example, I might by a box of Remington Express loads with the 130 grain PSP Core-Lokt bullet, a box of Winchester Supreme ammo with the 130 grain Ballistic Silvertip bullet, and a box of Hornady Classic cartridges with the 130 grain Interlock SP bullet.
+I need to shoot my rifle to determine its bullet preferences and accumulate brass for reloading, so I will buy three or four different brands of factory loads with suitable bullets and test them for accuracy from a bench rest at a rifle range.
+For example, I might by a box of Remington Core-Lokt loads with 130 grain PSP bullets, a box of Winchester Supreme ammo with 130 grain Ballistic Silvertip bullets and a box of Hornady American Whitetail cartridges with 130 grain Interlock SP bullets.

-Let's say, hypothetically, that I achieve 3-shot groups from a bench rest that generally run between 1" and 2", and average 1.5" at 100 yards with the Hornady Classic ammo, and that it shoots the most consistent groups in my rifle.
+Let's say, hypothetically, that I achieve three shot groups from a bench rest that generally run between 1" and 2" and average 1.5" at 100 yards with the Hornady ammo, and that it shoots the most consistent groups in my rifle.
 With a different rifle the results would probably be different, which is why you have to test more than one brand of ammunition.
-Anyway, 1.5" is well within my accuracy requirement, so the Hornady Custom .270/130 SP becomes my factory load of choice.
+Anyway, 1.5" is well within my accuracy requirement, so the Hornady American Whitetail .270/130 grain SP becomes my factory load of choice.

-The Hornady Classic factory load has a MV of 3060 fps, and maximum reloads right out of the Hornady Handbook of Cartridge Reloading can equal or surpass that velocity with several different powders.
+The Hornady factory load has a MV of 3060 fps and maximum reloads right out of the Hornady Handbook of Cartridge Reloading can equal or surpass that velocity with several different powders.
 The Hornady Interlock Spire Point bullet has a BC of .409, which is more than sufficient for my purposes.
-I will zero my rifle so that the groups center about 2.5" high at 100 yards with this load, which will maximize my point blank range.
+I will zero my rifle so the groups center 2.5" high at 100 yards with this load, which will maximize my point blank range.

 Once I accumulate enough fired brass to make reloading practical, I can begin the last part of my load selection.
 My goal will be to essentially replicate the Hornady factory load.

-The Sixth Edition of the Hornady Handbook lists four powders capable of driving the 130 grain SP bullet to a MV of 3100 fps.
-These are RL-19, RL-22, H4831, and VIHT N-165.
-The latter is hard to come by where I live, so that leaves three choices.
+The Tenth Edition of the Hornady Handbook lists four powders capable of driving the 130 grain SP bullet to a MV of 3100 fps.
+These are RL-19, RL-22, H4831 and VIHT N-165.

 The next step is to decide how much of each powder to use.
 Remember, my target muzzle velocity is 3060 fps.
 I have been shooting full power factory loads in my strong, modern rifle with no problems and no signs of excessive pressure, so I am in good shape that way.